Mikerniker/100_Days_of_Python/Day60/README.md

 ## Overview

-- POST requests, Flask, HTML Forms
+- POST requests with Flask, HTML Forms, send emails with smtplib

 ### The challenge